 where

-After applying the differential operator, the integrals can again be reduced back to a linear combination of the master integrals.
+After applying the differential operator, the integrals can again be reduced back to a linear combination of the MIs.
 Notice that the coefficients $c_i,i=1,2,3,$ must be expanded before taking the limit $m_W^2\to 0$.

 Here we present the result of the integral $ (1/m_t^6)I^{\text{NP2}}_{1,1,1,1,1,1,1,0,0}(m_W^2) $ as an example.
 At the moment, we do not have the full analytical expression at $m_W \neq0$, and take the numerical result using the {\tt AMFlow} package as the exact value.
 In figure \ref{fig:u100-expansion}, we compare the expanded result for the coefficient of $\epsilon^{0}$ with the exact one as a function of $\sqrt{s}$.
 One can see that the expansions converge rapidly to the exact results.
 The difference between the expansion results up to ${\cal O}({m_W^8})$ and exact values is about ${\cal O}(10^{-3})$.
 One would expect that the expansion series has a better convergence behaviour at larger $\sqrt{s}$.
 This is indeed the case for the imaginary part of the integral, as shown in the figure.
 However, the real part does not seem to follow this pattern.
 The reason is that the absolute values of the expansions and the exact results are almost vanishing.